 - Spider-Man (another Sam Raimi movie) references S-Mart.

 - While Ash vs. Evil Dead was legally prevented from directly referencing this entry in the franchise during Season 1, there were a few sly Writing Around Trademarks nods to it.
 Beginning with Season 2, the issues were resolved and Army of Darkness could be directly referenced.

-- The same scene was also spoofed in Hercules: The Legendary Journeys.
+- The "You're Good Ash and I'm Bad Ash" scene is spoofed in Hercules: The Legendary Journeys.

 - The Duke Nukem series, particularly Duke Nukem 3D.
 Even the box art has Duke emulating the pose from the Army of Darkness cover (Campbell was reportedly not happy about it).
 Then there's some of his quotes:Duke: Hail to the King, baby!

 Duke: Good, bad I'm the guy with the gun.